1 – Introduction

 George W. Bush’s electoral success can be attributed to many factors, no doubt, especially the flaws of his Democratic opponents.
 Not to be overlooked, however, is his much-touted appeal as the candidate you’d most like to have a beer with—a popular meme at the time, and one that, I fear, fully explains the reason for the eight years of absolute misery he put us through.

-Lifelike Robots Made in Hong Kong Meant to Win Over Humans (AP, Jan.
-16, 2018)
+Lifelike Robots Made in Hong Kong Meant to Win Over Humans by Kelvin Chan, AP, 15 January 2018

 HONG KONG–David Hanson envisions a future in which AI-powered robots evolve to become “super-intelligent genius machines” that might help solve some of mankind’s most challenging problems.